You will also want to read this further explanation of how to do centimeter measurements, correctly: Centimeter How To

 Click the link below to be taken to the centimeter calculator.

 Take a moment to read the instructions.
 It takes a small measure of patience to find your values the first time - quite worth it!
-You can easily check your prescription value, and the degree of changes throughout the day.
+You can easily check your diopter value, and the degree of changes throughout the day.